kekehia123/cl_sster/readme.md

 ## Introduction

-CL-SSTER aligns the neural representations from different subjects by minimizing the discrepancy of neural representations when the subjects receive the same stimuli.
-It regards a pair of samples from two different subjects when they receive the same stimuli as the positive sample pair, and samples corresponding to different stimuli as negative sample pairs.
+This repo is an official implementation of the method Contrastive Learning for Shared Spatiotemporal EEG Representations (CL-SSTER).

-This implementation focuses on reproduction of the paper "Contrastive Learning of Shared Spatiotemporal EEG Representations Across Individuals for Naturalistic Neuroscience."
-It demonstrates how contrastive learning can be leveraged to align neural representations from different subjects, facilitating a more generalized understanding of neural responses to stimuli.
+CL-SSTER utilizes a neural network to maximize the similarity of EEG representations across individuals for identical stimuli, contrasting with those for varied stimuli.
+The network employed spatial and temporal convolutions to simultaneously learn the spatial and temporal patterns inherent in EEG.

 ## Getting Started

 Follow the steps below to reproduce the results presented in the paper.

 ### Environment Setup